Izan2020/Izan2020/README.md

 ![glantrox](https://cdn.discordapp.com/attachments/929387503935434802/1016324785099251813/banner_github.png)

 ## Hi I'm Hamas
-I've been interested in Front End Development, currently learning Kotlin,I have passion for learning Swift and Flutter.
+I've been interested in Front End Development on Android, currently learning Kotlin, I have passion for learning Swift and Flutter.
 I'm always trying to grow and learn something new.

 ```"Design is not just what it looks like and feels like.
 Design is how it works." -Steve Jobs```